joshwillmoore1/Supporting_material_muspan_paper/README.md

 # Supporting material for MuSpAn: A Toolbox for Multiscale Spatial Analysis.

 This reponsitory can be downloaded locally for the reproduction of figures 2-6 in the paper: MuSpAn: A Toolbox for Multiscale Spatial Analysis.
+To download and install MuSpAn, see www.muspan.co.uk.
+All analysis in this repositiory have been conducted using MuSpAn V1.0.0.

 ---
 Contents: